 Changing schools has two distinct phases: the decision-making process and preparation.
 For many families, both phases can be stressful, even if a relocation isn’t driving the change.
 Regardless of the reason, doing your homework can make the change a little easier on everyone.

-We’ve asked Cris, to share both her personal experience about changing schools as well as talk about experiences that other expat families have shared with her when she was working on various projects about raising multilingual children in Barcelona.
+We asked Cris, to share both her personal experience about changing schools as well as to talk about experiences that other expat families have shared with her over the years.

 Families change schools for various reasons besides relocation.
 I’ve met many families that send their children to public schools for financial reasons or geography.
 They then switch once the child reaches high school so that the student can have a more international education or so that the student can be part of the International Baccalaureate program.

 In other cases, the family isn’t a right fit for the school: they were expecting or promised one thing, and once they got to the new school, the reality was something else.
 An expat mom I know started her children off in their neighborhood school, but she felt that it was too local and the children were sitting through basic English classes.
 She then moved the children to an international private school.
 Her children were still in an English class below their level but now she was paying a lot of money in school fees.
 She quickly moved the children out of that situation and found a concertado (a school that receives public subsidizing) which had a higher than usual concentration of expats.
 It seemed to be the right mix of locals and native speakers.
 In her words “it seemed to be filled with families more like us.”

 Rarely have parents told me they switched upon learning a year or two later that their “first choice” school had an opening.
 In fact, parents have been more likely to comment that with their child settled in a different school, they don’t want to move them again.

 In some unfortunate cases, families move the children from one school to another because of bullying.
 The majority of the families in this situation that I have encountered tell me that they left because they didn’t feel the school reacted properly or implemented a follow up plan to ensure that things were back on track.